- Published: 02 August 2009

 Perth's behavioral assessments can predict the financial outcomes from a person's or a team's behaviors based on their measurements of the cognitive biases that impact financial outcomes.
 With these results, business acumen development programs can intervene and improve the financial decision making capabilities of an individual or team based on improved self-awareness of the behaviors that lead to positive financial outcomes.

 Improved business acumen sharpens a person's or a team's ability to link one's own behavior to the external business playing field with a new awareness as to the behavioral linkages involved.
-Perth's Programs, Seminars, and Assessments are designed to provide awareness and development of business acumen at the individual, team, and and company level.
+Perth's business acumen programs, business acumen seminars, and business acumen assessments are designed to provide awareness and development of business acumen at the individual, team, and and company level.

 Business Acumen and Financial Literacy